Quinton Dunbar changes lawyers after report of cover-up scheme leaks

 News of the change was first reported by legal analyst Daniel Wallach of The Athletic.

 Grieco had also recently brought on a second lawyer, Michael Weinstein.
 Both will now be replaced by Andrew Rier and Jonathan Jordan.
+In their first move as Dunbar’s new lawyers, Rier and Jordan on Sunday filed a request for all evidence in the case.

 Dunbar was charged in May with four counts of armed robbery in an incident in Miramar, Fla., in which Dunbar and New York Giants cornerback DeAndre Baker and another unidentified man were said to have taken $73,000 in case and jewelry from four other men at a party that featured an illegal dice game.